 Nvidia released their latest RTX cards, and the RTX 3080 is no exception.
 The performance of the RTX is significantly more excellent than that of the previous generation and takes the RTX 2080Ti out of the park.
 But you will need a great system to pair the RTX 3080.
+To deal with this Top notch card you need to ensure that the factor has stability with your system.
+These factors include Coolers, RAM modules, High-End Motherboard, SSD, and CPU.
+The

 1. Gigabyte Aorus X570 Xtreme – Best Motherboard For RTX 3080

-The Gigabyte Aorus X570 is a great motherboard thanks to its great feature packed full of features and AMD’s PCIe Gen 4.0 support.
+The Gigabyte Aorus X570 is a great motherboard thanks to its great feature-packed full of features and AMD’s PCIe Gen 4.0 support.
 It is the best motherboard for the newest and great RTX 3080 for any AMD build.

 The RTX 3080 is a fast card and pairing it with Gigabyte means fully utilizing its power.

-The Gigabyte Aorus X570 is an excellent AMD motherboard compatible with the latest AMD Ryzen 2000, 3000 series and next-gen Ryzen CPUs .
+The Gigabyte Aorus X570 is an excellent AMD motherboard compatible with the latest AMD Ryzen 2000, 3000 series, and next-gen Ryzen CPUs.
 The motherboard supports overclocking to allow more power from the GPU.

 The PCIe Gen 4.0 x16 slot is an excellent addition to the X570 Xtreme board.
 It will completely saturate the speed of the RTX 3080, orchestrating its true potential in the realm of the GPU.
-It has tons of extra PCIe 4.0 port, but the RTX 30 series doesn’t support SLI.
+It has tons of extra PCIe 4.0 ports, but the RTX 30 series doesn’t support SLI.
 So a single X16 PCIe Gen 4.0 slot will do the job.

 It has a robust VRM for stability while running the system.
 The X570 Xtreme’s VRMs and chipset are passively cooled.
 A single heat pipe connects to the VRM heatsink and chipset, allowing for even better cooling.